Use of a Therapeutic Ketogenic Diet in Mental Health

 Therapeutic ketogenic diets are a form of medical nutrition therapy using a specific ratio of fat to protein plus carbohydrate.

 The Classic Ketogenic Diet has a 4:1 ratio, which means 4g of fat is provided for every 1g of protein plus carbohydrate.
-This diet is 80% fat and protein may be set at 15% of calories with a maximum of 5% of calories coming from carbohydrate, or protein may be set lower at 10%, and carbohydrate as high as 10%.
+This diet is 80% fat.
+Protein may be set at 15% of calories with a maximum of 5% of calories coming from carbohydrate, or protein may be set lower at 10%, and carbohydrate as high as 10%.
 This type of diet is used when the need to achieve and maintain high levels of ketones is necessary.

 The Modified Ketogenic Diet (MKD) has a 3:1 ratio, which means 3 parts fat for every 1 part protein and carbohydrate.
 This diet is 75% of calories from fat, and 25% from a combination of protein and carbohydrate.
 Protein may be set at 15% of calories, with a maximum of 10% of calories coming from carbohydrate.